 “—the truth?” he repeated angrily.
 “Yes, it is the truth.
-I wish it was not so!”
+I wish it were not so!”

-“If you would convey me to Paris then I know I could make my own way to London.
+“If you would convey me to Paris, then me I could make my own way to London.
 Your father will not find me in Paris, it is too big a city, and I have the money Grandfather gave me—”

 “—to what?”
 The Vicomte threw up a hand in a gesture of hopelessness.
 “It is madness, Antonia.
 You, a pretty girl alone in Paris with not even a maid as chaperone?
 God grant me patience!
 You would not survive a day.”

 “So you think?
 I am not afraid of a big city.
 Father and I lived in many strange cities and we enjoyed ourselves hugely.”